-- xii) If there are less than six starters in the relevant Class, the individual competitors' points will be awarded as follows; - i) If there are five starters, the points will start from 12 points; - ii) If there are four starters, the points will start from 9 points, and so on down to 5 points if there is only one starter.
+- xii) If there are less than six (6) starters in the relevant Class, the individual competitors points will be awarded as follows; - If there are five (5) starters, the points will start from the second place points of each relevant Table. - b.
+If there are four (4) starters, the points will start from third place 9-points, and so on down to sixth place 5-points if there is only one (1) starter.

-100.8 EVENT TIES.
+100.8 EVENT TIES

-- i) Any ties in the Overall Results of a Round will be decided in favour of the competitor with the greatest number of stage wins. - i) Any ties in the Class Results of a Round will be decided in favour of the competitor with the greatest number of stage wins. - iii) If this does not resolve the tie, the competitor with greatest number of second fastest stage times and so on down until the tie is resolved.
+- i) Any ties in the Overall Results of a Round will be decided in favor of the competitor with the greatest number of stage wins. - ii) Any ties in the Class Results of a Leg/Round will be decided in favor of the competitor with the greatest number of stage wins.

+iii) If, this does not resolve the tie, the competitor with greatest number of second fastest stage times and so on down until the tie is resolved.

-100.9 CHAMPIONSHIP POINTS.
+100.9 TIES IN CHAMPIONSHIP POINTS

-- i) Any ties in the Overall Championship standings will be decided in favour of the competitor with the greatest number of 1st Overall positions. - ii) Any ties in the Class Championship standings will be decided in favour of the competitor with the greatest number of 1st overall Class positions. - iii) If this does not resolve the tie, the competitor with greatest number of second Overall/Class positions and so on down until the tie is resolved.
+- i) Any ties in the Overall Championship standings will be decided in favor of the competitor with the greatest number of 1st Overall positions. - ii) Any ties in the Class Championship standings will be decided in favor of the competitor with the greatest number of 1st overall Class positions. - iii) If, this does not resolve the tie, the competitor with greatest number of second Overall/Class positions and so on down until the tie is resolved.

-101 ELIGIBLE COMPETITORS AND ENTRANTS:
+101 ELIGIBLE COMPETITORS AND ENTRANTS

-- i) Any person or legal entity holding a relevant MSA Rally competition license valid for the current year are eligible to compete and score points. - ii) Except where the entrant is a legal entity, other than one of the crew members, the first driver named on the entry form will be held solely responsible for all the liabilities and obligations of the competitor, throughout the whole competition. - iii) For National Championship events, a minimum of National License is required. - iv) For International Championship events, a minimum of International License is required.
+- i) Any person or legal entity holding a relevant MSA Rally competition licence which is valid for the current year are eligible to compete and score points. - ii) Except where the entrant is a legal entity, other than one of the crew members, the first driver named on the entry form will be held solely responsible for all the liabilities and obligations of the competitor, throughout the whole competition. - iii) For National Championship events, a minimum National Licence is required. - iv) For International Championship events, a minimum International Licence is required.

-102 REQUIREMENTS FOR DRIVERS AND CO-DRIVERS.
+102 REQUIREMENTS FOR DRIVERS AND CO-DRIVERS

-- Drivers must hold valid Drivers or Learner's licenses valid for use on public roads. - ii) In cases where the driver only holds a learner's license, then the navigator must hold a valid driver's license for use on public roads. - iii) A copy of both the driver and co-drivers identity document and driver's license must be submitted to the organisers as this is required if a competitor needs to be admitted to the hospital during an event. - iv) Licenses will be issued in accordance with GCR 127. - v) Medical Information to be supplied to the organiser's / Event Secretary.
+- i) Drivers must hold valid Drivers or Learners licences valid for usage on public roads. - ii) In cases where the driver only holds a learner's licence, then the navigator must hold a valid driver's licence for usage on public roads. - iii) A copy of both the driver and co-driver's identity document and the driver's licence must be submitted to the organizer, as this is required if a competitor needs to be admitted to the hospital during an event. - iv) Licences will be issued in accordance with the provisions of GCR 127. - v) Medical Information must be supplied to the Organiser / Event Secretary. - vi) All co-drivers will be required to attend an MSA seminar and pass the prerequisite exams prior to being issued with a co-driver's licence.

-103 JUNIOR DRIVERS AND CO DRIVERS.
+103 JUNIOR DRIVERS AND CO-DRIVERS